mmkke/GMRI/README.md

 <img src="figs/missingness3.png" width=800>

-The final results was a Feature Matrix with 120 rows and 13 features, with each row represents one month over the past 10 years.
-Price data objects represent the mean price per kg for that month, and quantity data objects are the total of landing of imported fish for that month.
+The final result was a Feature Matrix with 120 rows and 13 features, with each row representing one month over the 10 year period.
+Price data objects represent the mean price per kg for that month, and quantity data objects are the total landing of imported fish species for that month.

 ### Visualize Data